 Joint Master’s Program (JMP) Students

 Established in 1976, the Joint Master’s Program between the University of Manitoba and the University of Winnipeg serves to share resources for graduate work at the Master’s level.
 Currently the program includes the disciplines of History, Public Administration, Religion, and Peace and Conflict Studies.
-Tables in the IS Book use the workload figures unless specifically noted otherwise.
+Reports in OIA publications use the workload figures unless specifically noted otherwise.

-Post-Graduate Medical Education (PGME) students are physicians who have finished their undergraduate medical degree who are registered in clinical residency programs with the College of Medicine.
+Post-Graduate Medical Education (PGME) students are physicians who have finished their undergraduate medical degree who are registered in clinical residency programs within the Max Rady College of Medicine.
 The number of students in this program varies through the year.
 The number of students active at November 1st is the number reported in the tables.

 Standard students are an alternative means of calculating Full-Time Equivalent (FTE) students.
 Other jurisdictions may use the term “full course equivalent” students.